khast3x/h8mail/README.md

 * `h8mail` uses ANSI color escape characters.
 Windows doesn't know how to show the colors, and will show gibberish instead.
 Fortunately, you can use [Cmder](https://cmder.net/), which is an excellent Windows CMD prompt alternative
-* If you're having trouble with python and pip, chances are you need to [add python to your PATH](https://geek-university.com/python/add-python-to-the-windows-path/)
+* If you're having trouble with python and pip, chances are you need to [add python to your PATH](https://geek-university.com/python/add-python-to-the-windows-path/). `pip` will also need to be in your `PATH` environment variable.
-* If you're having trouble with `pip`, you can do the following:
+* If you're still having trouble with `pip`, you can do the following:
 ```bash
 # To have python handle installation of pip
 C:> python -m ensurepip